 How to find missing family in Ukraine

-If you have lost contact with your family in Ukraine during the conflict and you know they have crossed the border, please keep trying to contact them.
+If you have lost contact with your family in Ukraine during the conflict and you know they have crossed the Ukrainian border into a neighbouring country (e.g. Poland, Slovakia, Moldova, Romania or Russia), please keep trying to contact them.
 It may be a temporary loss of contact as they transition to networks in other countries.

 If you are unable to contact your family and you think they are still within the territory of Ukraine, we may be able to help you.

 Please email email@example.com and provide us with your full name and telephone number.
 A team member from the International Family Tracing service will contact you as soon as possible.

 Ukrainian temporary visas in the UK

 The Home Office has agreed UK visa support for Ukrainian nationals in the UK unable to return to Ukraine when their existing visa expires.

 These measures will help Ukrainian nationals to extend their stay in the UK without having to leave and re-apply from overseas.